Skip to main content Skip to secondary navigation

 Keep in mind that you are only allowed to count a maximum of 45 total units of AP, IB, and Transfer Credit towards the 180 units you need for graduation.
 (If you are a transfer student, your AP, IB, and Transfer Credit maximum is 90 units.)
 If you have more than the maximum number of AP, IB, and Transfer Credit units to report, consult with your Academic Advisor about how best to proceed, especially if you are trying to use some of these transfer units to fulfill major requirements.

-If you are trying to use AP, IB, or Transfer Credit to fulfill a major requirement, getting the Registrar to approve your transfer units is a necessary first step, but it's not enough!
-In most cases you will also have to request your department's permission to use these transfer units to fulfill your major requirements.
-This may involve a separate petition process with its own paperwork-- check in with your department's Student Services Officer for details.
+If you are trying to use external test credit to fulfill a major requirement, getting the Registrar to place the exams on your record is a necessary first step, but it's not enough!
+In most cases, you will also have to request your department's permission to use these units to fulfill your major requirements.
+This may involve a separate petition process with its own paperwork; check in with your department's Student Services Officer for details.

 Got Questions?

-The Registrar's Office assists students through the Student Services Center, which is on the second floor of Tresidder Union.
-If you have questions about AP, IB, or transfer credit, you may visit the Student Services Center in person, or file a Service Now ticket to reach them electronically.
+If you have questions about external test or transfer credit, you may visit the Student Services Center in person, or submit one of the following help requests to reach them electronically.

 Return to the Advising Student Handbook